fbpx

 It feels like Rothy’s knits their shoes on the narrow side, and probably relies on the flexibility of the material and some slight stretch over time to mould to wider feet.
 The round toe was ultimately slightly less comfortable for my narrow feet than The Point (my toes naturally taper into, well, a point).
 While I was initially happy with how The Flat fit my narrow feet, I ended up giving them away a few months later and now I exclusively own Rothy’s in The Point style.

-Final Verdict: Rothy’s run slightly narrow but have a lot of give, so purchase your usual size.
+Final Verdict: Rothy’s run slightly narrow but have some give, so purchase your usual size.
 If your feet are very narrow, especially through the toes, The Flat may not be the best choice for you.

 The Rothy’s Point

 The Point is the pointed-toe variation of the original Rothy’s flat.
-It comes in 25 colors, and I purchased a 7.5 in Inverse Stripe – a medium/light grey with stripes of burgundy, yellow, and dark blue across the toe and heel, perfect for fall.
+I purchased a 7.5 in Inverse Stripe – a medium/light grey with stripes of burgundy, yellow, and dark blue across the toe and heel, perfect for fall.
+(2024 update: The Point II is a new, wider version of this style with a cushier insole).

 Because of my narrow feet, The Point was definitely the way to go.
 These were also true to size and super comfortable, gripping the heel and not crowding the toe.
 I was very impressed at being able to purchase The Point in my normal size, 7.5, without having to size down.